kristianmandrup/feathers-rest-koa/README.md

 Your thoughts?

+### Important notice on koaify

+Currently the `koaify` makes the koa app act like an express app, ie. wraps the koa app and exposes the same API as express.
+Thus to make the tests work using `koaify`, you would have to use the `express` rest adapter until a new version of `koaify` is created that lets koa be koa!

 ## About

 This provider exposes [Feathers](http://feathersjs.com) services through a RESTful API using [Koa](http://koajs.com) that can be used with Feathers 1.x and 2.x as well as client support for Fetch, jQuery, Request, Superagent, axios and angular2+'s HTTP Service.